snissn/onlyswaps-docusaurus/docs/introduction/architecture.md

 This scheme implements BLS signature verification over the BN254 curve.
 Crucially, it enforces **domain separation**.
 This ensures that a signature intended for one purpose (e.g., `"swap-v1"`) cannot be replayed for another (e.g., `"upgrade-v1"`).
 Separate instances of the scheme are deployed for swap verifications and contract upgrades.

-## Visualizing the Cross-Chain Flow
+## Cross-Chain Flow

-The following sequence diagram illustrates the end-to-end flow of a cross-chain swap.
+The following sequence diagram illustrates the end-to-end flow of a cross-chain swap:

 ```mermaid
 sequenceDiagram